June 11, 2020

 What do disaster preparedness strategies look like, and how can they be translated into products and services that position bank and customer as partners in building resilience?

 The United States’ Federal Emergency Management Agency (FEMA) divides the disaster management cycle into four phases: mitigation, preparedness, response, and recovery.
 Banks trying to build a stronger and better customers’ resilience should focus on lessons from the mitigation and preparedness phases, since they occur before disaster strikes, including “actions taken to prevent or reduce the cause, impact, and consequences of disasters,” and “planning, training, and educational activities for events that cannot be mitigated,” respectively.

 It’s not only the city of New Orleans that has transformed over the last decade.
-We are seeing a broader shift in the overall approach to disasters, from one of reaction and response to one of planning and preparation.
+We are seeing a broader shift in the overall approach to disaster management in the banking sector, from one of reaction and response to one of planning and preparation. .
 For example, President Obama’s National Disaster Resilience Competition is awarding $1 billion to communities that have been impacted by disasters in recent years to help them better prepare for the future.